 In earlier versions of Windows 10. you may simply see a Defer upgrades item.
 Select the check-box.
 When you defer upgrades, new Windows features won’t be downloaded or installed for the specified period.
 When you do this, your OS will be moved from the Current Branch of Windows Update servicing to Current Branch for Business.
 Enterprise customers however always have the option to stay in the Long Term Servicing branch.

-So if you are unsure about installing the new Windows 10 version now and want to check how reports about it for a while, you may select this Defer upgrade option to delay the installation of Windows 10 October 2018 Update v 1809 on your PC.
+So if you are unsure about installing the new Windows 10 version now and want to check how reports about it for a while, you may select this Defer upgrade option to delay the installation of Windows 10 May 2019 Update v1903 on your PC.

 This setting is available in Windows 10 Pro, Windows 10 Enterprise & Windows 10 Education editions only.
 Windows 10 Pro and Home users cannot disable automatic updates, although there is a workaround to turn off Windows Updates.